 Licence risk level Approach 1 Level 1 licences will generally be regulated through standard conditions.
 Monitoring conditions may be required for licences with a discharge component.
 Monitoring may be required at the minimum frequency to be representative.
 2 Licensees that demonstrate good environmental performance will generally be regulated through standard operating conditions.
-Higher risk components of an activity may be managed through specific performance based conditions.
+Higher-risk components of an activity may be managed through specific performance-based conditions.
 Once environmental performance has been demonstrated to reduce risks posed, and achieved improved environmental outcomes, the conditions may be removed.
 Monitoring of specific pollutants may be required.
 Monitoring conditions should be at a frequency required to be representative.
-Pollution studies and Pollution Reduction Programs may be implemented to address any environmental issues.
-3 Activities that pose an inherent risk to the environment will generally be regulated through standard conditions and may be subject to specific performance based conditions that aim to reduce risks and improve environmental outcomes.
-Generally, limit, monitoring and reporting conditions will be required.
-Pollution studies and Pollution Reduction Programs may also be required to address activities that pose a risk to the environment.
+Pollution studies and pollution reduction programs may be implemented to address any environmental issues.
+3 Activities that pose an inherent risk to the environment will generally be regulated through standard conditions and may be subject to specific performance-based conditions aimed at reducing risks and improving environmental outcomes.
+Limit, monitoring and reporting conditions will usually be required.
+Pollution studies and pollution reduction programs may also be required to address activities that pose a risk to the environment.
 Some licences will have components of their activities that pose a high risk to the environment.
 The EPA may determine that these activities require limit conditions and the monitoring and reporting of emissions regardless of environmental performance.

 There will always be individual premises that will not fit into this table.
-Decisions to attach additional operating, monitoring and reporting, financial assurance and audit conditions are undertaken on a site by site basis.
+Decisions to attach additional operating, monitoring and reporting, financial assurance and audit conditions are made on a site-by-site basis.
 In addition, some licensees may request that additional conditions attached to their licence are retained.
-The EPA will consider these based on the context of each individual request.
+When considering such requests, the EPA will take into account the context of each individual request.

-6. Effluent reuse by irrigation - an example
+6. Effluent re-use by irrigation - an example

-Effluent reuse by irrigation is a common activity carried on at many licensed premises.
-This example provides the general approach that the EPA takes to regulating an activity for environmental risk level 1, 2 and 3.
+Effluent re-use by irrigation is a common activity carried on at many licensed premises.
+This example provides the general approach that the EPA takes to regulating an activity for environmental risk levels 1, 2 and 3.

-The EPA has produced the effluent reuse guidelines to assist licensees manage the activity of effluent reuse by irrigation to reduce the potential risk to the environment.
-To achieve sustainable effluent reuse and maximise the value of the effluent resource, licensees conducting effluent reuse activities should meet the following objectives:
+The EPA has produced the effluent re-use guidelines to help licensees manage effluent re-use in a way that reduces the potential risk to the environment.
+To achieve sustainable effluent re-use and maximise the value of the effluent resource, licensees conducting effluent re-use activities should meet the following objectives:

 - protect surface waters

 - protect groundwater

 - protect lands

 - protect plant and animal health

 - protect public health risks

-- uses resources efficiently
+- use resources efficiently

 - protect community amenity.

-The need for a sustainable irrigation system is essential.
+Irrigation systems must be sustainable.
 Depending on the strength and volume of effluent generated, a program of continuous monitoring and progressive modification may be necessary to correct design flaws and deficiencies.

-A good environmental manager will adjust the system as more complete information about the site becomes available, accommodate changes in operation over time, identify trends, and assess effluent monitoring results on an ongoing basis against previous results and relevant criteria.
+A good environmental manager will adjust the system as more complete information about the site becomes available, accommodate changes in operation over time, identify trends, and continually assess effluent monitoring results against previous results and relevant criteria.

-6.1 Level 1 licence
+6.1.
+Level 1 licence